dumaurier/dumaurier.github.com/_posts/2017-05-01-css-grid-layout-off-canvas-navigation.markdown

 ### Bigger(er) Screens

 For users with really, really wide screens (or about 118em/1900px) there will be enough screen real estate to have the menu always visible.
-Only a single rule needs to be changed to do this:
+Only two rules needs to be changed to do this:

 {% highlight css%}
 @media screen and (min_width: 118em){
+  .main-nav{
+    transform: translateX(0);
+  }

   .main-content{
     grid-column: 2 / -1;
   }
 }
 {% endhighlight %}

 This adjusts the positioning of the `main-content` area to start at the second line of the grid column axis.
 The previously defined position of the `main-nav` is still set to `1` which is where we want it to be.
 The only other CSS you need to apply is to hide the `<button>` used to toggle the visibility of the menu.
+The rule on `main-nav` resets the transform on the menu so it's always visible on the page.

 ## Accessibility, Interactions and JavaScript.